alexpevzner/catterm/README.md

 platforms that use serial ports for debugging/console etc.

 Unlike many other similar programs, `catterm` does absolute minimum.
-It doesn't interpret ESC-sequences, relying on a Linux terminal, does deal phone numbers using modem AT commands and so on.
+It doesn't interpret ESC-sequences, relying on a Linux terminal, doesn't deal phone numbers using modem AT commands and so on.

 It's primary purpose is to be simple, stupid, reliable and predictable